 - Real life objects and tools throughout the setting which are accessible to children, including scissors, cutlery, china, ornaments, nuts and bolts, tweezers and more.
 Taking risks and learning how to manage them for their selves is a crucial development stage for children and we actively encourage this.

 - A text if your child has a minor accident or a phone call if it’s more serious.

 - Lots of those texts!
 We are a large, busy setting with up to 50 children per session.
-We also have an amazing garden (with steps, climbing frame etc).
+We also have our amazing garden and access to our Forest Adventure area.
 Unfortunately, we can not remove every potential risk, and as mentioned above, we are a setting that believes ‘risk taking’ in children’s early years is very important for their development.
 See our policies section for more info.

 - Practicing fire drills and lockdown procedures.
 We hope we never have to do real ones, but it’s important the children would know what to expect if we ever did.